The Collapse of a Pastor into Pornography

 However, to his surprise, the other kids at school didn’t share his enthusiasm.
 In fact, they seemed calloused to spiritual things.
 For instance, when he attempted to share his excitement over the things of God, they would roll their eyes and say things like, “This too will pass.”
 He was informed that he needed to learn how to be “balanced.”

 Over time their deadening influence had its effect.
 He began dabbling in some of his old hobbies.
-The old idols of sports, television and computer games gradually reclaimed their former position in his heart.
+The old idols of sports, television and video games gradually reclaimed their former position in his heart.
 Nothing dampens a love for God like the charms of the world.

 By the time he graduated from Bible college, he had become thoroughly indoctrinated in a religious system where holiness, humility and love for God take a backseat to outward success.
 Mel didn’t realize that what he had enlisted in was a hybrid of Christianity and the American culture.
 I touched on this in my book, ‘Intoxicated with Babylon’: